BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ```

 1. This could evaluate to `point ranking 5 action:add notify` and will add 5 points to the ranking category and notify the player.
-   But the variable could also be empty and add 5 points without notifying the player.
+   But the placeholder could also be empty and add 5 points without notifying the player.
 This is not possible in a normal event.

 ## Give experience: `experience`